m2lines/gz21_ocean_momentum/README.md

 distribution specified by 2 parameters (mean and standard deviation), which allows for stochastic implementations in online models.

-The model is based on the paper [Stochastic-Deep Learning Parameterization of Ocean Momentum Forcing, Arthur P. Guillaumin, Laure Zanna][gz21-paper-agupubs].
+The model is based on the paper [Arthur P. Guillaumin, Laure Zanna (2021).
+Stochastic-deep learning parameterization of ocean momentum forcing][gz21-paper-agupubs].
 The exact version of the code used to produce said paper can be found on [Zenodo][gz21-paper-code-zenodo].
 The present repository provides a version of this model which is designed for others to reproduce, replicate, and reuse.